protocol docs

 Resources

-• Sepolia explorer — search any contract address from Contracts on Etherscan's Sepolia.
+• Block explorer — search any contract address from Contracts on Basescan.
+The Sepolia testnet addresses are on Etherscan Sepolia.

-• The Genesis Vault — browse all 200 tokens at /collection.
+• The Genesis Vault — browse the full collection at /collection.